-Saied supporters hail revival of Tunisia's 2011 revolution after poll
+Hailing 'new revolution', political outsider Saied set to be Tunisia's president

 “It will not be easy.
 He will face a complicated political situation, a very difficult economic situation, unstoppable social demands,” she said.

-The polls indicated that he won more than 3 million votes - far more than the number who elected his predecessor, Caid Beji Essebsi, who died in July, and even more than the total number of voters in last week’s parliamentary election.

-He won in every region of the country, the exit polls indicated.

-However, even with a large mandate, the new president has less direct control of policy than the prime minister and both will quickly face a series of tough challenges.
+Even with a large mandate, the new president has less direct control of policy than the prime minister and both will quickly face a series of tough challenges.

-The parliamentary election has produced a deeply fragmented legislature in which the largest party, the moderate Islamist Ennahda, has only 52 of the 219 seats.
+Tunisia has a deeply fragmented legislature in which the largest party, the moderate Islamist Ennahda, has only 52 of the 219 seats.

 As the biggest party, Ennahda can name the prime minister, but he will then have only two months to form a governing coalition that can command a majority in parliament - something that may prove highly complex.